ilariamolinari/API_CustomerService/CustomerService-API.md

 GET `/customer`

-Returns list of all customers
+Returns list of all customers in JSON format.

 ### Filter customers by tiercode ###